Training Fair Models in Federated Learning without Data Privacy Infringement: FedFair: A Practical Solution

-This estimation is the average of the local estimations computed by all the clients.
-It is also unbiased, because every local estimation is an unbiased estimation on $L^{a, c}(\theta) - L^{b, c}(\theta)$.
+We call this \textbf{federated estimation} because it is computed by taking the average of the local estimations computed by all the clients.

-Similar to computing the federated loss, we compute the federated estimation on the cloud server.
-This does not infringe the data privacy of any client because the local estimations are privately computed by the clients before they are sent to the cloud server.
+Similar to how we compute the federated loss, we compute the federated estimation on the server.
+This does not infringe on the data privacy of any client because the local estimations are privately computed by the clients before they are sent to the server.